ADAOcommunity/cardano-vesting-dApp/design.draft.md

 ### Workflow

-1. The organization creates a new NFT minting policy by parameterizing an existing on-chain script, specifying allowed members and other constraints.
+1. The organization creates a new NFT minting policy by parameterizing an existing on-chain script, specifying representatives and other constraints.
-2. The person (or people) representing organization deposit tokens for their members into the vesting contract, creating a utxo per member.
+2. The organization representatives deposit tokens into the vesting contract, creating at least one utxo per beneficiary.
-3. The person representing the organization specifies the time of the full unlock and the slot when unlocking starts.
+3. The organization representatives specify time of the full unlock and slot of next unlock, and as an optional, vesting span.
+If vesting span is defined, with any unlock, next unlock slot will have to be always set as: ```current unlock slot + span```.
 4. The contract can validate the number of allowed tokens to be withdrawn based on the current slot and the specified vesting schedule.
-5. Members can withdraw their vested tokens according to the vesting schedule.
+5. Beneficiaries can withdraw their vested tokens according to the vesting schedule.
-6. Organization representatives can overrule the vesting process, such as canceling someone's future tokens, if a majority decides on this action.
+6. Organization representatives can overrule the vesting process, such as canceling beneficiary's future tokens, if a majority decides on this action.

 ### Considerations

 - This design allows for an easily trackable vesting process on the Cardano blockchain.
 - The linear vesting schedule can be extended to more complex vesting curves by creating multiple utxos for each user.
+- Allows both dynamic and pre-defined unlock schedules.
 - The vesting contract ensures that only allowed members can mint tokens according to the organization's NFT minting policy.
 - Organization representatives have the ability to overrule vesting decisions if a majority agrees.